duncs/firefox-zendesk-view-queue/README.md

 # Firefox Extension - Zendesk View Queue

-A Firefox extension to report the count of and list the tickets in the configured Zendesk View.
+A Firefox extension to report the count and list of tickets in the configured Zendesk View.

-The extension uses the Zendesk API to fetch details of tickets in the configured view.
-This allows the user to easily see if there are any Zendesk tickets requiring action without having to log into the Zendesk UI.
+This extension uses the Zendesk API to fetch details of tickets from a View.
+This allows the user to easily see if there are any tickets requiring action without having to log into the Zendesk UI.

-This extension is most useful for those Zendesk users that do not perform the majority of their function in Zendesk, but do occasionally need to review and act on tickets.
+This extension is most useful for those Zendesk users that occasionally need to review and act on tickets, rather than those permanently logged in and reviewing the UI